 The carrying amounts of certain financial instruments of the Company, including cash and cash equivalents, prepaid expenses and other current assets, accounts payable and accrued liabilities, approximate fair value due to their relatively short maturities.
 The fair value of the Company's financial assets includes money market funds and deposits for leases of the Company's facilities.
-Money market funds, included in cash and cash equivalents in the accompanying consolidated balance sheets, was \$131.2 million and \$159.2 million as of December 31, 2022 and 2021, respectively, and are Level I assets as described above.
-The deposits for the leases, included in restricted cash, was \$0.7 million as of both December 31, 2022 and 2021 and are Level I assets as described above.
-There were no transfers between Levels 1, 2 or 3 for the years ended December 31, 2022, 2021, and 2020.
+Money market funds, included in cash and cash equivalents in the accompanying consolidated balance sheets, was \$1.4 million and \$131.2 million as of December 31, 2023 and 2022, respectively, and are Level I assets as described above.
+The deposits for the leases, included in restricted cash, was \$0.9 million and \$0.7 million as of December 31, 2023 and 2022 respectively, and are Level I assets as described above.
+There were no transfers between Levels 1, 2 or 3 for the years ended December 31, 2023, 2022, and 2021.

-On December 3, 2019, the Company acquired from NanoString the exclusive global diagnostics license to the nCounter Analysis System, the Prosigna breast cancer prognostic gene signature assay, and the LymphMark lymphoma subtyping assay.
-Pursuant to the terms of the agreement, Veracyte paid NanoString \$40.0 million in cash and \$10.0 million in Veracyte common stock, and may pay up to an additional \$10.0 million in cash, contingent upon first achievement or occurrence, by or on behalf of Veracyte, of the commercial launch of the first, second and third diagnostic tests for use on the nCounter multiplex analysis system.
-This contingency was valued at \$6.1 million as of the acquisition date and is remeasured to fair value at each reporting date until the contingent consideration is settled.
-As of December 31, 2022 and 2021, this contingency was remeasured to \$8.6 million and \$8.4 million, respectively. with the corresponding changes included in general and administrative expense.
-For the years ended December 31, 2022, 2021, and 2020 expenses of \$0.2 million, \$0.8 million and \$1.5 million, respectively, were recorded in general and administrative expense for the changes in carrying value.
-As of December 31, 2022, the achievement of two of the milestones is forecasted to occur within the next 12 months.
-As a result, \$6.1 million of the contingent consideration is included in short term liabilities at December 31, 2022.
+As part of the Company's agreement to acquire the exclusive global diagnostic license to the nCounter Analysis System, the Company may pay up to an additional \$10.0 million in cash, contingent upon first achievement or occurrence, by or on behalf of the Company, of the commercial launch of the first, second and third diagnostic tests for use on the nCounter multiplex analysis system.
+This contingency was valued at \$6.1 million as of the acquisition date and is remeasured to fair value at each reporting date until the contingent consideration is settled, with the corresponding changes included in general and administrative expense in the Company's consolidated statements of operations.
+During the three months ended September 30, 2023, the Company decided to adopt a multi-platform IVD strategy that will enable it to more rapidly reach more patients globally with its tests and therefore move away from commercializing several IVD tests on the nCounter Analysis System.
+As a result, as of December 31, 2023, this contingency was remeasured to \$3.2 million and a reversal of expense of \$5.4 million was recorded for the year ended December 31, 2023.
+As of December 31, 2022, this contingency was remeasured to \$8.6 million.
+For the years ended December 31, 2022, and 2021 expenses of \$0.2 million and \$0.8 million, respectively, were recorded.
+As of December 31, 2023, the achievement of one of the milestones is forecasted to occur within the next 12 months.
+As a result, \$2.7 million of the contingent consideration is included in short term liabilities at December 31, 2023.
 The fair value of the contingent consideration includes inputs that are not observable in the market and thus represents a Level III financial liability.
 The estimation of the fair value of the contingent consideration is based on the present value of the expected payments calculated by assessing the likelihood of when the related milestones would be achieved and estimating the Company's borrowing rate.
 These estimates form the basis for making judgments about the carrying value of the contingent consideration that are not readily apparent from other sources.
 Changes to the forecasts for the achievement of the milestones and the borrowing rate can significantly affect the estimated fair value of the contingent consideration.
-As of December 31, 2022 and 2021, the Company calculated the estimated fair value of the milestones using the following significant unobservable inputs:
+As of December 31, 2023 and 2022, the Company calculated the estimated fair value of the milestones using the following significant unobservable inputs:

-Value or Range (Weighted-Average) Unobservable input December 31, 2022 December 31, 2021 Discount rate 8.3% 5.9% Probability of achievement 80% - 100% (94%) 80% - 100% (94%)
+Value or Range (Weighted-Average) Unobservable input December 31, 2023 December 31, 2022 Discount rate 6.8% 8.3% Probability of achievement 10% - 80% (69%) 80% - 100% (94%)